 A parish faith formation program for children in Public School Grades 1 through 8 and Special Needs in partnership with their parents, the primary teachers of the faith to their children.
+Mass attendance by students and parents is an essential part of your child's spiritual development.
+Signed weekly bulletins must be handed in.

 Forms are also available in the back of the Church, the Parish Office and the Religious Education Office.